Hickory Street Right-of-Way Re-instatement

 Finally, I would suggest that there be a pedestrian cross walk across Champagne Avenue.
 The traffic on Champagne will increase as the two large buildings on the street open.

-C. Cody about 1 year ago
+C. Cody almost 2 years ago

 I agree with PMcKay on the continuous sidewalk with possibly an elevated sidewalk crossing also, giving the effect of a speed bump when crossing the sidewalk onto Hickory.
 Otherwise the plan looks great!